Alpha Lambda Delta Honor Society

 The mission of Alpha Lambda Delta is to encourage superior academic achievement among students in their first year in institutions of higher education, to promote intelligent living and a continued high standard of learning, and to assist students in recognizing and developing meaningful goals for their roles in society.

-In spring 2018, Liberty University inducted 175 new members to Alpha Lambda Delta Honors Society including both residential and Liberty University Online students.
+As of spring 2021, Liberty University has 697 members in Alpha Lambda Delta Honors Society including both residential and Liberty University Online students.

 To become a member of Alpha Lambda Delta, you must meet the following requirements:

 - During your first semester as a new college student, you must be enrolled as a full-time (12-15 hours) student pursuing a baccalaureate (Bachelor’s) degree in either the Liberty University Resident Program or the Liberty University Online Program.

 - You must have a 3.5 or higher career GPA (on a 4.0 scale) at the end of your first semester as a brand new college student.

 - You must have no repeats, no incompletes, and no failures.

 If you have already received an invitation, you are eligible.
 Members are typically invited during their first year.
 If you have 24 or more credit hours, contact the Liberty University chapter of Tau Sigma National Honor Society for Transfer students.

 Have a question?
 Learn more about Alpha Lamba Delta.

 - Maria Leonard Senior Book Award